Kritika605/Store_Annual_Report/README.md

 4. Amazon, Myntra and Flipkart channel are max contributing, generating 80% of total revenue

 ### Conclusion to improve Vrinda store sales:
-Target Women customers of Age Group(30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons avilable on Amazon, Flipkart, Myntra etc.
+Target Women customers of Age Group(30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart, Myntra etc.